 The answer is simple: saving with securities.

 The advantage of saving with securities is that your money is not simply left in a retirement savings account, it performs in line with the financial markets.
-This is because with this solution, your third pillar consists of collective investments, which, depending on your investment strategy, invest mainly in equities, real estate or bonds.
+This is because with this solution, your third pillar or vested benefits consists of collective investments, which, depending on your investment strategy, invest mainly in equities, real estate or bonds.
 These are broadly diversified in order to protect your retirement savings.

 Please note: Past performance and returns are no guarantee of future investment performance.
 Bear in mind that the performance data does not take fees into account.

 And what does that mean for me specifically?